Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 2. Now, we have the option to add the ``d_bond2`` keyword argument, which specifies the X1-X2 distance.
 It defaults to ``d_bond2=d_bond1`` if not specified.
 3. We can also add the ``angle2`` keyword argument, which specifies the X1-X2-X3 bond angle.
 It defaults to ``angle2=180`` if not specified.
 We'll leave this one at the default for this example.

 That takes care of initializing the :class:`~mai.adsorbate_constructor.adsorbate_constructor` object.
 With this, we provide the object with the path to the MOF, and it will initialize the adsorbate.
 Now let's see what happens as a result of running this code!
-The initialized structure is shown below:
+The initialized structures are shown below:

 |Ni2Cl2-BTDD-N2O|